mhoogveld/check_cisco_ip_sla/README.md

 Place the check script anywhere you'd like (eg /usr/local/lib/nagios/plugins) and run it

-## Output

-... describe output ...

-Performance data:

-... describe performance data values ...

-s
 ## Usage
+You can use this plugin to check a single SLA or multiple SLA's of the same type.

+Checking multiple SLA's is mostly useful to check general internet connectivity.
+For example, you could set up an echo SLA to 4 IP's with expected near 100% uptime.
+Then you could use the --warning or --warning-pct parameters to let the script issue a warning if say 2 go down and in the same way use the critical parameters to issue a critical when more than 2 go down.

+Use --mode=list to do a quick check of available SLA's on your Cisco device.
+Use --mode=check to do the actual checking.

+Performance data is output when using the --perf parameter.
+See the Output chapter for a description on performance values.

-For a complete overview run the check with the parameter "--help".
+For a complete overview of command-line options, run the check with the parameter "--help".

 ```
 $ ./check_cisco_ip_sla.py  --help